Yamini208/DOFS_Project_Assignment/README.md

 git push origin main
 ```
 * Monitor the Pipeline: Go to the AWS CodePipeline console and monitor the execution.
 It will go through Source, Build, and potentially an Approval stage before deploying the application infrastructure to ```DEV```.

+**5. Troubleshooting:**
+This section provides common issues and solutions.
+**- Connection not found" in CodePipeline/CodeBuild Source:**
+1. Issue: The CodePipeline or CodeBuild project is configured with a CodeConnections ARN that doesn't exist or is inaccessible.

+2. Solution: Go to AWS CodeConnections console (us-east-1 recommended region), verify the connection exists, note its exact ARN.
+Then, edit your CodePipeline's Source stage and update the "Connection ARN" field to match the correct ARN.
+If the connection was accidentally deleted, recreate it and update the pipeline.

+**```ERROR: Could not open requirements file: [Errno 2] No such file or directory: 'requirements.txt'```  in CodeBuild:**
+1. Issue: The ```pip install -r requirements.txt``` command cannot find the ```requirements.txt file``` at the expected location.

+2. Solution: Ensure your ```buildspec.yml``` correctly navigates to the directory containing the ```requirements.txt``` before attempting to install.
+For multiple ```requirements.txt``` files, use the find and loop approach as described in the ```buildspec.yml``` template.